 documents listed below should be sent to Jennifer Stairs, Director of Communications for the Executive Office of the Nova Scotia Judiciary.

 Use of Electronic Devices and Technology in the Courts

 The Courts of Nova Scotia, in consultation with representatives of the media, have developed a policy regarding the use of social media, including Twitter, and other similar technologies from inside all courthouses and courtrooms.

 The policy took effect on May 15, 2014, and it is now part of the Courts' policy on the use of electronic devices in the Courts.
 To view the complete policy, by levels and types of courts, click on USE OF ELECTRONIC DEVICES POLICY >>

 Guidelines Regarding Media And Public Access to the Courts

-The Nova Scotia Judiciary has a series of guidelines regarding the media's and public's access to the Courts.
-They are developed and kept up-to-date by the Media Liaison Committee, a group which includes Judges and representatives of the media.
-The guidelines deal with physical access to the Courts, access to files, records, and other information, and the use of audio and video equipment inside courtrooms and courthouses.
+The Nova Scotia Judiciary has a series of guidelines regarding media and public access to the Courts.
+These guidelines are developed and kept up-to-date by the Media Liaison Committee, a group which includes Judges and representatives of the media.
+The guidelines deal with physical access to the Courts, access to court files, records, and other information, and the use of audio and video equipment inside courtrooms and courthouses.

 Access to Search Warrant Logs In Provincial Court

-Provincial Courts across Nova Scotia provide access to a binder containing log sheets for search warrants which are accessible to the public and the media.
-This binder only contains log sheets for accessible warrants issued or unsealed on or after October 1st, 2011.
+Provincial Courts across Nova Scotia provide access to a binder containing log sheets for search warrants, which are accessible to both the public and the media.
+This binder contains only log sheets for accessible warrants issued or unsealed on or after October 1, 2011.

 Media Liaison Committee